heavy-resume/heavy-stack/README.md

 ### Add Table Script
 - `dev_scripts/add_table.py` - Walks you through adding a new table, creating the SQL Model, Shared Model, Model Munger, Model Manager, and Repository.
 - This script is not required and some database tables or domain objects may not fit into this paradigm.
 That said, you can always delete what isn't used.
+- Using the script helps continue existing naming conventions.

+### Managing Database Connections
+- This shouldn't be needed for typical use cases.
+Repository classes should be the classes that access the database, and the `SQLRepositoryBase` class will grab the current database connection.
+If you need a second connection (for example, to connect to the vector database), just take a look at how things are done there.

 ## Adding and updating dependencies